-Under this objective, EPF will monitor, support and report on the effective implementation of key EU legislation to ensure that the patients' interests are reflected in the legislation under development or effectively implemented in the case of recently adopted pieces of legislation.
+Under this objective, EPF will monitor, support and report on the effective implementation of key EU legislation to ensure that the patients' interests are reflected in the legislation under development and effectively implemented.

-We will closely monitor the developments following the recent public consultation on Health Technology Assessment (HTA), while in parallel continue our work to facilitate a better understanding of HTA among EPF members.
+We will closely monitor the developments following the recent public consultation on Health Technology Assessment (HTA), while, in parallel, continue our work to facilitate a better understanding of HTA among EPF members.

-We will provide an information resource explaining the clinical trials regulation and its key aspects identified by patients.
+We will provide an information resource explaining the clinical trials regulation and key elements of particular relevance to patients.